networknt/light-doc/content/en/tutorial/common/discovery/token.md

 ## Configuring the Servers

-The next step we are going to update `secret.yml` to add consul-token in order to access the Consul for service registry and discovery.
+The next step we are going to update `consul.yml` to add consulToken in order to access the Consul for service registry and discovery.

-For each server, go ahead and update `secret.yml` to add consulToken: `the_one_ring`
+For each server, go ahead and update `secret.yml` to add consulToken: `the_one_ring`.
+Please be aware that the consul.yml copied from light-4j consul module has the `consulToken: the_one_ring` already.
+In case it is not available, you can add the following line into the consul.yml

 ```yaml
 consulToken: the_one_ring